DIY ceiling lamp shades makeover…

 - old, or cheap drum shade (preferably a light color like white or cream, and“spider”, “uno” or “chimney” fitters will work best (google these terms if I’m not speaking your language right now)

-- **bamboo or natural fiber placemats of choice.
+- bamboo or natural fiber placemats of choice.
 Depending on the size of your boob light and the placemats, you will need (2) or more.
-Our placemats were a thrift-score, but here are some good alternative sources I found which I thought would look great:
+Our placemats were a thrift-score, but here are some good alternative sources I found which I thought would look great (and there are shop-able images at the bottom of this list):

 - hot glue and hot glue gun

-- scissors or linesman pliers (if you wanna be fancy about it 😉)
+- scissors or linesman pliers (if you wanna be fancy)

 Here’s a quick (and a little bit dirty) video on the quick and easy process: